YurVecchiat/sumup/database/database_README.md

 <details>
   <summary><strong>📁 cleaned</strong></summary>

-  - Contains tables built from the CSV files provided, used for analysis and generating insights.
+  - Contains tables built in the database created from the CSV files provided, used for analysis and generating insights.
   - This folder is organized into three subfolders:

     <details>